bormaxi8080/starred/README.md

 - [Te-k/pybinaryedge](https://github.com/Te-k/pybinaryedge) - Python 3 Wrapper for the BinaryEdge API https://www.binaryedge.io/
 - [bwimpsett/CloudBunny](https://github.com/bwimpsett/CloudBunny) - CloudBunny is a tool to capture the real IP of the server that uses a WAF as a proxy or protection.
 In this tool we used three search engines to search domain information: Shodan, Censys and Zoomeye.
 - [h4fan/autozm](https://github.com/h4fan/autozm) - 利用zoomeye api搜索c段ip和端口，存入sqlite进行查询
-- [KnowsWho/The_spy_job](https://github.com/KnowsWho/The_spy_job) - The Spy's Job is a tool focused on OSINT.
-IP, Whois, Subdomains, Open Ports, OS, CF real IP,  Phone, Email, Name, Nick, photo, and much more.
 - [Zeyad-Azima/Need-IP](https://github.com/Zeyad-Azima/Need-IP) - A tool for Pentesters & BugHunters to collect IPs of company, server, Operating System & many more
 - [starnightcyber/ZoomEye](https://github.com/starnightcyber/ZoomEye) - A script used to get data from ZoomEye
 - [knownsec/ZoomEye-python](https://github.com/knownsec/ZoomEye-python) - ZoomEye-python: The official Python library and CLI by Knownsec 404 Team.